Skip to content

 Familiar Syntax

 If you know TypeScript, you already know most of Zeus.
-Classes, functions, types—they all work the way you expect.
+Classes, functions, and type annotations work the way you expect.

 Native Speed